camedinamora/HTML-Capstone/planning.md

 	Navigation Bar up top - h3
 div
 	Header: Learn more about Cats - h1 div
+	Text: ever wanted to learn more about cats?
+We compiled a list of helpful resources just for Bigote and Ruth fans - h3 div
 	List: Sources to learn about cats - ul